DurhamDecLab/ARBInterp/README.md

 ARBTrajec.py - contains function for creating random atom samples, and tracking their motion through a magnetic field with the interpolator
-ARBTrajecExample.py - creates test sample, saves it, iterates it through test field, saves output ExampleTrapField.csv - an example of a magnetic trap field
+ARBTrajecExample.py - creates test sample, saves it, iterates it through test field, saves output